 - iron supplements

-- high-fiber foods, such as bran flakes, fiber bars, and drinks
+- high-fiber foods, such as bran flakes, fiber bars, and fiber drinks

 - foods high in iodine

 - soy-based foods

-The best diet for a person with hypothyroidism contains plenty of fruits, vegetables, lean proteins, and a moderate amount of healthful carbohydrates.
+In general, the best diet for a person with hypothyroidism contains plenty of fruits, vegetables, filling proteins, healthy fats and a moderate amount of healthful carbohydrates.

 - Breakfast: Scrambled eggs with salmon

 - Lunch: A salad with grilled shrimp

-- Dinner: Beef stir-fry with vegetables and brown rice.
-Recipe here.
+- Dinner: A beef stir-fry with vegetables and brown rice

-- Lunch: Grilled chicken salad topped with pumpkin seeds
+- Lunch: A grilled chicken salad topped with pumpkin seeds

 - Dinner: Baked salmon with roasted vegetables

-- Breakfast: Omelet with mushroom, zucchini, and cheese
+- Breakfast: An omelet with mushrooms and zucchini

 - Lunch: Bean soup with a whole wheat or gluten-free roll.

-- Dinner: Beef fajitas with peppers and onions with corn tortillas
+- Dinner: Beef fajitas with corn tortillas, peppers, and onions

 - Dinner: Roasted chicken with quinoa and broccoli

-- Lunch: Canned tuna with whole wheat or gluten-free crackers
+- Lunch: Tuna salad lettuce cups with whole wheat or gluten-free crackers

 - Dinner: A grilled steak with baked sweet potato and a side salad

-- Dinner: Pan-fried crab cakes with brown rice and vegetables.
-Recipe here.
+- Dinner: Pan-fried crab cakes with brown rice and vegetables

 - Breakfast: A frittata with vegetables

 - Dinner: Grilled shrimp skewers with bell peppers and pineapple

 People with hypothyroidism may find that they gain weight more easily than people without the condition.
-This is because hypothyroidism can lower a person’s metabolism.
+This is because hypothyroidism can reduce metabolism.

-Regular moderate- to high-intensity aerobic exercise can help increase a person’s metabolism to promote weight loss.
-Doing more activities can also lead to improved energy and sleep.
+In addition, regular moderate- to high-intensity aerobic exercise and strength training can help boost metabolism and promote weight loss.
+Staying active can also improve levels of energy and the quality of sleep.